 Clay, Tile and Cement

-These roofing materials are both fire-resistant and durable, and they are usually found in the Southwest with Spanish inspired, adobe style homes.
+These roofing shingles are both fire-resistant and durable, and they are usually found in the Southwest with Spanish inspired, adobe style homes.
 They are costly and are about three times more expensive than asphalt.
 The materials are enduring and can last from 50 to 100 years.

 Natural Stone – Slate

-Slate is a natural heavy stone that is considered one of the most durable of all roofing materials.
+Slate is a natural heavy stone that is considered one of the most durable of all roofing shingles.
 It can last for at least 100 years, or possibly more.
 Its enduring quality makes it extremely expensive with a price tag 12 to 20 times higher than that of asphalt.

 Aluminum, Steel, and Copper